edhowland/viper/Bugs.md

 # Todo list

+## Make massive fixes to README.md.
+Many things ther are now deprecated or removed.

 ## read command should work more like its Bash cousin

 E.g. should be able to run a loop over it and break when EOF is reached